Skip to main content

 • Do you clearly identify marketing materials and differentiate these from official communications and reports?

-In a 2017 survey, the FCA found that 50% of UK adults display one or more characteristics of potential vulnerability, such as poor health or disability, low financial resilience or capability, or having been affected by a major life event such as bereavement or relationship breakdown.
-Given the prevalence of vulnerability, it should always be a factor , not only when a client requests special consideration.
+The FCA found that 50% of UK adults display one or more characteristics of potential vulnerability, such as poor health or disability, low financial resilience or capability, or having been affected by a major life event such as bereavement or relationship breakdown.
+Given the prevalence of vulnerability, it should always be a factor, not only when a client requests special consideration.

 Contact us